KaushalVikrant/Distributed_Asynchronous_Microservices_framework/ReadMe.md

-We worked on different modules of the project:
+We worked on different modules of the project: <br />
 1. API Gateway
 2. Data Ingestor
 3. Storm Detector